 Another example of the updating of an Old Testament verse in the Greek Translation to match the Greek New Testament verse occurs at Hebrews 10:5, which says: “Sacrifice[s] and offering[s] Thou didst not desire, but a body Thou hast prepared me.”
 The word “but” is used as a contrast in the Aramaic language.
 The Dead Sea Scrolls confirms the Hebrew reading after offering[s] as: my ears You have opened (Ps.
 40:6 NKJV).
 The Aramaic Old Testament says the same thing as the Hebrew with the exception of adding the word “but.”
 Dr. Lamsa translated that verse as: I now have understanding;” (Lamsa), which isn’t literal.
 The Greek Old Testament goes contrary to the three witnesses I just mentioned, and the verse at Psalm 40 reads the same as the New Testament quotation; with the words: “…but a body Thou hast prepared me.”
 Paul is only quoting the first part of Psalm 40; then he contrasts the idea of God not wanting either a sacrifice or an offering with Him sending the body of a human to do His will and be His human sacrifice.
 This is in accordance with the next verse (v.7), which states: Then I said, “Behold, I come; in the scroll of the book, it is written of me…”

-1st Note: The Jews or Palestinians likely didn't have access to the Peshitta Old Testament in Palestine (Yisrael) since they had the Targums (Aramaic translations of the Old Testament).
+1st Note: The Jews likely didn't have access to the Peshitta Old Testament in Judea (Yisrael) since they had the Targums (Aramaic translations of the Old Testament).
 However, The Peshitta Old Testament did exist and was translated around 1 B.C.
 The Jews in "The Kingdom of the House of Urhay (Orhai)," or known simply by it's capital city "Urhay" (Greek pronunciation: Edessa) had most of the Peshitta Tanach (Old Testament) in their possession.
 The Peshitta Old Testament at that time was written in the square Aramaic script and the yod instead of the nun was used to show the future tense.
-That same script was used in all of the places that spoke Aramaic; such as in Palestine, Syria, Babylon, Asia Minor, etc.
+That same script was used in all of the places that spoke Aramaic; such as in Judea, Syria, Babylon, Asia Minor, etc.

 The authors of the Gospels and other books likely made paraphrased translations when they quote the Old Testament.
 Later New Testament books could be quoting the Peshitta; though not exactly.
 All of the quotations in the New Testament match more closely to the Peshitta Old Testament translation versus the Targums.
 Contrarily, Greek Primacists will also have to hold this same position in regards to quotes made by New Testament authors.
-It's likely the Palestinian Jews didn't have access to the Septuaginta (Greek Old Testament), which was made in Egypt.
+It's likely the Jews didn't have access to the Septuaginta (Greek Old Testament), which was made in Egypt.
 So from their position, the Apostles would have had to make their own translations when quoting the Old Testament for the Gospels and other books.
 Later books could have quotations from the Septuaginta from their viewpoint.

 2nd Note: The Kingdom of the House of Urhay" is also known in Greek as "Osroene" and was located in upper Mesopotamia.
 It was apparently named after it's founder Osroes of Urhay around 136 B.C.; who was of Persian origin.
 Osroes (or Chosroes) are the Greek forms for the Persian name Khosrau.
 The city Urhay is now called Urfa in Turkey.